CvanderStoep/Listener/README.md

-# Listener
+# listener
-This is an implementation of a Java Listener Design Pattern.
+This is an implementation of a Java listener Design Pattern.
 It shows the mechanism with one producer and two listeners.
 An generic listener interface is defined to be be able to handle different kind of listeners.

 **Producer**